 Newfoundland and Labrador Auto Insurance Requirements

 It is mandatory to have active car insurance coverage to own and drive a vehicle in Newfoundland.
 The provincial car insurance industry is private and is not funded by the government.
 There have been some auto reforms in 2004 that have driven down the cost of car insurance.
 So, when compared to other provinces it is relatively cheap to buy car insurance in NL.
 There is a wide range of more than about 50 insurance companies that sell car insurance.
-Consumers can choose their provider based on coverage, service level and cost.
+Consumers can choose their provider based on coverage, service level, and cost.

 In NL one can sue under loss caused by pain and suffering for huge amounts.
-This meant that even if the victim suffers only minor injuries the awarded amounts for such a claim was for large sums.
+This meant that even if the victim suffers only minor injuries the awarded amounts for such a claim were for large sums.
 This drove up the insurance costs and that caused the province to bring auto reforms in 2004.
-The deductible is $2500 for claiming for this loss.
+The deductible is $2500 for claiming this loss.
 The Insurance Bureau of Canada is looking to have more reforms to combat the issue of large claims.

 Newfoundland Auto Insurance Regulations

 The auto insurance price rates are set by private insurers in NL.
 These rates are then reviewed.
 They are approved by the Newfoundland and Labrador Board of Commissioners of Public Utilities.
 All legal matters and disputes related to insurance are regulated by Service NL.
-This is done under the guidance of Superintendent of Insurance.
+This is done under the guidance of the Superintendent of Insurance.

 There were some important reforms that took effect in 2004 that reduced rates and also banned insurance coverage denial based on the following factors.

 - Any gap in insurance.
 The only exception would be being uninsured due to license suspension